talhatallat/talhatallat/Python Programming/Chapter 7 - User Input and While Loop/README.md

 • Use a break statement to exit the loop when the user enters a 'quit' value.
 ## 7-7.
 Infinity:
 Write a loop that never ends, and run it.
 (To end the loop, press CTRL-C or close the window displaying the output.)

 # <a href="https://github.com/talhatallat/talhatallat/blob/main/Python%20Programming/Chapter%207%20-%20User%20Input%20and%20While%20Loop/while_loops_with_list_and_dictionaries.py">while_loops_with_list_and_dictionaries.py</a>
+  * Moving Items from One List to Another
+  * Removing All Instances of Specific Values from a List
+  * Filling a Dictionary with User Input

 ## 7-8.
 Deli:
 Make a list called sandwich_orders and fill it with the names of various sandwiches.
 Then make an empty list called finished_sandwiches.
 Loop through the list of sandwich orders and print a message for each order, such as I made your tuna sandwich.
 As each sandwich is made, move it to the list of finished sandwiches.
 After all the sandwiches have been made, print a message listing each sandwich that was made.
 ## 7-9.
 No Pastrami: